spatialos/online-services/docs/content/get-started/quickstart-guide/quickstart-4.md

 This part's a little tedious, but you'll only need to do it once.
 Have a look through the various YAML files in the `k8s` directory and fill in anything `{{in_curly_brackets}}`.
 You can use the table below to work out what values go where - the IP addresses will have been provided to you when you applied your [Terraform configuration]({{urlRoot}}/content/get-started/quickstart-guide/quickstart-2), but you can also obtain them from the Google Cloud Console (on the left-hand menu, under Networking, click **VPC network** and then select **External IP addresses**).

-> Note: click the burger for the left sidebar and go to VPC network > External IP addresses.
-It's some super useful info to put in there for non-gcp users.

 | Name | Description | Example Value |
 | ---- | ----------- | ------------- |
 | `{{your_google_project_id}}` | The ID of your Google Cloud project | `rhyming-pony-24680` |